Albert-Gao/veasy/README.md

 - errorText: It will display the error message.

 6. Then you are good to go, this is pretty much all of it.

+## How does easyV.js work

+1. Get your defined rule sets from schema.
+1. Get the value to check from `onChange` method
+1. The background `matchRunner` will match your schema against the value.
+1. Validation result will be saved to the state, and calling `setState` automatically.
+Including:
+    - Final value
+    - Field status: `normal`, `ok`, `error`
+    - Error text
+    - Form status according to all the status of the fields item.

 ## TODO:
 - [ ] Add the `getFieldsValue` method.